Chronic Kidney Disease & Renal Impairment

 The type of study being performed by Achieve Clinical Research directly reflects your involvement.
 Sometimes, participating in a renal impairment clinical trial in Alabama is as simple as agreeing to let our researchers have a copy of your test results, but most are more involved and would require some tests and a visit to our clinic.
 Participants are compensated for time and travel, and the study related care, including physical examinations, laboratory services and study medicines are all provided.

-Current Renal Impairment Clinical Trials
+Renal Impairment Clinical Trials in Birmingham, AL

 Achieve Clinical Research is currently conducting a wide array of clinical studies targeted towards certain conditions.
 If you are 18 years of age or older, you may be eligible to participate in one of our renal impairment clinical trials and contribute to the development and approval of a new drug or treatment.
 As a participant, there is no cost to you at any point during the study and health insurance is not required.
 Browse our clinical trials being conducted now to find the study best suited for you.